Bosquet des Papes Chateauneuf du Pape

 King of the festive dinner table.

 Dating back to 1860, the winery's owners, the Boirons, have been involved in winemaking for multiple generations.
-Having grown the esate bit by bit, generation by generation, it was named Bosquet des Papes in 1966.
+Having grown the estate bit by bit, generation by generation, it was named Bosquet des Papes in 1966.
 As well as producing red and rosé Côtes du Rhône, they have a solid 27 hectares of Châteauneuf du Pape vineyards.

 "Châteauneuf-du-Pape is a grand cru, one of the best in the world; we are proud of it and we invite you to share with us our passion and taste for wine."